JWST Slew Times and Overheads

 - roll the telescope from one position angle to another

 Initial and subsequent slews are charged differently as quantified below.
 The initial slew distance from the target observed previously cannot be known prior to scheduling.
 Therefore, initial slew times are charged statistically (based on the average expected slew distance), and subsequent slews are charged deterministically (given each known slew distance).
-The charged times are shown in APT at the proposal level, the visit level, and in the times report exported by APT (via File – Export).
+The charged times are shown in APT for the entire proposal (total times charged) and at the individual visit level.
+The times report exported by APT (via File – Export) also provides an ASCII listing of charged times that may be useful.
 Small slews are referred to as small angle maneuvers (SAMs).

 Note that telescope rolls are charged identically as slews.
-So, for example, a 10° roll is charged the time of a 10° slew, even though the boresight (optical V1 axis) does not move.
+So, for example, a 10° roll is charged the time of a 10° slew; even though the boresight (optical V1 axis) does not move, the Observatory is being rotated by 10°.
 If two observations are offset by a range of position angles (e.g., 10°–14°), then the midpoint (12°) will be used to calculate the time charged for the roll.